robertocolabene/BBModules/README.md

 ![alt text](https://github.com/soulbridge/BBModules/blob/master/erb.jpg)

-The "Einstein-Rosen bridge" module is a probabilistic delayer and, I have to say it, this module is easy to learn but it could be pretty hard to master.<br>
+The "Einstein-Rosen bridge" module is a probabilistic <b>delayer</b> and, I have to say it, this module is easy to learn but it could be pretty hard to master.<br>
 Basically this module have one input and one output, the signal on the input will be buffered and delayed on the output.<br>
-Attention it's not a classical delay, there's no wet, there's no feedback... on the out there's the signal delayed.<br>
+<b>Attention it's not a classical delay, there's no wet, there's no feedback... on the out there's the signal delayed.</b><br>

 ### The Knobs
 - <b>distance</b> : from 0 to 10 seconds, when you're on 0 you're not moving, anyway the signal will exit from the out.